The exact region and an inequality between Chatterjee's and Spearman's rank correlations: Introduction and main results

 Studying the exact region for pairs of measures of association is not new.
-For the most popular measures of concordance---Spearman's rho and Kendall's tau---the exact region has been determined in \cite{Durbin-Stuart-1951,Schreyer-2017}.
+For the most popular measures of concordance---Spearman's rho and Kendall's tau---the exact region has been determined in \cite{Durbin-Stuart-1951} and \cite{Schreyer-2017}.
 Combinations with various other measures of (weak) concordance such as Blomqvist's beta, Spearman's footrule or Gini's gamma have been established in \cite{Bukovsek-2022,Kokol-2023,Kokol-2024,Kokol-2021}; see \cite[Table 1]{Tschimpke-2025} for an overview.
-In contrast, to the best of our knowledge, the population version of Chatterjee’s rank correlation has not yet been compared with the classical concordance measures.
-However, such a comparison is particularly important because Chatterjee’s rank correlation is a new and already popular dependence measure, for which an interpretation of its values is challenging for practitioners.
-In empirical studies it is observed that Chatterjee's rank correlation is ``on average \(45 - 50\%\) smaller than Pearson's'' \cite{sierra2025revised}; similar results are discovered in comparison with Spearman's rank correlation \cite{Behnam-2022}.
-Our results confirm these empirical studies and show that \(\xi\) typically attains smaller values than \(\rho\) when measuring stochastically increasing dependencies.
+In contrast, and to the best of our knowledge, the behavior of Chatterjee’s rank correlation with respect to classical concordance measures has not been analysed so far.
+Such a comparison is particularly important, however, as Chatterjee’s rank correlation is a rather exceptional dependence measure, for which an interpretation of its values is still challenging for practitioners.
+In empirical studies it is observed that Chatterjee's rank correlation is ``on average \(45-50~\%\) smaller than Pearson's''; see \cite{sierra2025revised}.
+Similar findings have been reported in comparisons with Spearman’s rank correlation by \cite{Behnam-2022}.
+Our results for SI copulas support these empirical studies; specifically, Theorem \ref{thm:rho_ge_xi} shows that \(\xi\) does not exceed \(|\rho|\) for SI and SD copulas.
+Inequalities for positive dependencies and, in particular, for SI copulas are of significant interest and have been studied extensively in the literature; see, for example, the so-called Hutchinson-Lai conjecture concerning the relationship between Spearman's rho and Kendall's tau (\cite{Balakrishnan-2009,Munroe-2010,Hurlimann-2003}).

-The rest of the paper is organized as follows.
-Section \ref{sec2} recalls the basic dependence orderings and dependence concepts that we use in this paper.
-In Section \ref{sec3}, we formulate the constrained convex optimization problems which underlie our main results.
-In particular, we define the copula family \((C_b)_{b\in \R\setminus \{0\}}\) that solves the optimization problem and discuss various of its properties, see Theorem \ref{thexirhooptimization}.
-All proofs are provided in Section \ref{sec4}.
+The rest of the paper is organised as follows.
+Section~\ref{sec2} recalls the basic dependence orderings and dependence concepts that we use in this paper.
+In Section~\ref{sec3}, we study the optimisation problems underlying our main results.
+In particular, we define the new copula family \((C_b)_{b\in {\mathbb{R}}\setminus \{0\}}\) that describes the boundary of the \(\xi\)-\(\rho\)-region due to Theorem~\ref{thexirho}.
+In Section \ref{sec4}, we show that the new copula family has diagonal-band structure and we study various of its properties.
+The proof of Theorem~\ref{thexirho}, together with the proofs of all its auxiliary results (Lemmas~\ref{charSIcop}--\ref{lemCbcop}, Propositions~\ref{remcopfam}--\ref{propcfe}, and Theorem~\ref{thexirhooptimisation}), is provided in Section~\ref{sec5}.
+The proof of Theorem~\ref{thm:rho_ge_xi} is given in Section~\ref{sec6}.